PacificRebel/PacificRebel/README.md

 **CNN International**
 - `Satellite Feed Producer` in the CNN London Master Control Room.
+- `Assistand Producer` on the breakfast show, 'CNN This Morning'.

 **Heart 106.2 radio station, London**
 - `Reporter`: interviewing politicians and covering stories from scrabble championships to police raids.